Principles are More Important Than PeopleGreg Johnson

 Now let’s apply this analysis to the question of how White Nationalists should approach the Trump question.
 Consider, for instance, Trump’s tweets inviting an America-hating Muslim, Somali-born Representative Ilhan Omar, to go back to her home country.

 The broad-minded approach is to use this controversy to talk about ideas.
 Many Trump supporters were delighted by his statement, because they don’t think America benefits at all from importing black Muslims who hate this country.
 America desperately needs a national conversation about this matter.
-The Left responded predictably, denouncing Trump as being “racist,” as if criticizing nonwhites about their views and behaviors is the sin of “racism,” an obvious attempt to exempt nonwhites from criticism, or even punishment for their crimes.
+The Left responded predictably, denouncing Trump as being “racist,” as if criticizing non-whites about their views and behaviors is the sin of “racism,” an obvious attempt to exempt non-whites from criticism and even from punishment for their crimes.
 This controversy is an excellent opportunity for White Nationalists to inject our ideas into a national debate and to bring people over to our side.

 A similar dynamic is at work in the charge that White Nationalists are “supporting Trump” or “fooled by Trump” if White Nationalists defend Trump, his statements, and his policies from unjust Leftist and cuckservative attacks.
 Again, these charges come from small-minded people bumping into the low ceiling of their people-centered understanding.
 It does not occur to them that nobody need support Trump the man—in part or in toto—to use him as an occasion to defend good ideas and attack bad ones.